Automation: Societal impact and unemployment

 Increased automation often causes workers to feel anxious about losing their jobs as technology renders their skills or experience unnecessary.
 Early in the Industrial Revolution, when inventions like the steam engine were making some job categories expendable, workers forcefully resisted these changes.
 Luddites, for instance, were English textile workers who protested the introduction of weaving machines by destroying them.
-More recently, some residents of Chandler, Arizona, have slashed tires and pelted rocks at self-driving car, in protest over the cars' perceived threat to human safety and job prospects.
+More recently, some residents of Chandler, Arizona, have slashed tires and pelted rocks at a self-driving car, in protest over the cars' perceived threat to human safety and job prospects.

 The relative anxiety about automation reflected in opinion polls seems to correlate closely with the strength of organized labor in that region or nation.
 For example, while a study by the Pew Research Center indicated that 72% of Americans are worried about increasing automation in the workplace, 80% of Swedes see automation and artificial intelligence (AI) as a good thing, due to the country's still-powerful unions and a more robust national safety net.

 According to one estimate, 47% of all current jobs in the US have the potential to be fully automated by 2033.
 Furthermore, wages and educational attainment appear to be strongly negatively correlated with an occupation's risk of being automated.
 Erik Brynjolfsson and Andrew McAfee argue that "there's never been a better time to be a worker with special skills or the right education, because these people can use technology to create and capture value.
 However, there's never been a worse time to be a worker with only 'ordinary' skills and abilities to offer, because computers, robots, and other digital technologies are acquiring these skills and abilities at an extraordinary rate."
 Others however argue that highly skilled professional jobs like a lawyer, doctor, engineer, journalist are also at risk of automation.

 According to a 2020 study in the Journal of Political Economy, automation has robust negative effects on employment and wages: "One more robot per thousand workers reduces the employment-to-population ratio by 0.2 percentage points and wages by 0.42%."
 A 2025 study in the American Economic Journal found that the introduction of industrial robots reduced 1993 and 2014 led to reduced employment of men and women by 3.7 and 1.6 percentage points.